 Posting comments: While feedback and criticism are always welcome, they need to be constructive.
-No political, religious, racist, commercial, sexual, alcohol and tobacco-related or potentially offensive content may be posted on AUD's social media profiles.
+No political, religious, ethnic, racist, commercial, sexual, alcohol and tobacco-related or potentially offensive content may be posted on AUD's social media profiles.
 Material deemed offensive by the administrators will immediately be deleted, and the student will be blocked from future access.

-Advertising and Promotions (Anti-Spam): Some promotions and advertising pertaining to the AUD Community may be welcome but requires the administrators' approval.
+Advertising and Promotions (Anti-Spam): Some promotions and advertising pertaining to the AUD Community may be welcome but requires the approval of the administrators, Central Services and must be based on a clear understanding with the university with a defined benefit for AUD.
+AUD cannot encourage commercially based sales for a third party without outlining a clear benefit for the institution.
 Abuse on AUD's social media profiles will be considered as spam and dealt with accordingly.
 Advertising and promotions deemed as spam by the administrators will immediately be deleted and the person and/or company will be blocked from future access.